Vicente Molina Foix: Biography

 Born in Elche in 1946, he studied at the Complutense University in Madrid and at the University of London.
 He taught Spanish literature at the University of Oxford from 1976 to 1979.
 He drew the attention of critics as a young poet, and was included in a famous 1970 anthology (see Novisimos) of new Spanish poetry by the author José María Castellet.
 New Cinema in Spain was an account of Spanish cinema from the 2nd World War until 1976.
 He met with equal success as a writer of prose fiction and non-fiction, winning the Premio Barral in 1973 for his second novel Busto.

-He wrote the libretto for the opera El viajero indiscreto by the Spanish composer Luis de Pablo in 1990, and has contributed to the national newspaper El País and the magazine Fotogramas.
+He wrote the libretto for the opera El viajero indiscreto by the Spanish composer Luis de Pablo in 1990, and has contributed to the national newspaper El País and the magazines Fotogramas and Mirlo.

 In 2001, he turned to directing films.
 His two feature films till date are Sagitario (film) (2001), starring Ángela Molina and Eusebio Poncela, and El dios de madera (2010).

 He was selected by Stanley Kubrick to translate his scripts.